HBS Navigation

 Based on service repair data

 60% of all failures originate at the Receiver and Wax Guard (Step 3).
 Another 25% are caused by dirty Charging Contacts (Step 4).
-Together, these two steps alone prevent 85% of avoidable repairs.
+Together, Steps 3 and 4 alone prevent 85% of avoidable repairs.

 Impact of Dirty Contacts on Charging Time